Botanical Ingredient

 Traditional Uses

-• Topical skin brightener in Mediterranean folk medicine
+• Traditionally used as a skin brightener in Mediterranean folk herbalism

 Key Properties